syncfusion-content/javascript-docs/js/api/ejSlider.md

-To set value to slider handle.By defaut animation is false while set the value.
+To set value to slider handle.By default animation is false while set the value.
 If you want to enable the animation, pass the `enableAnimation` as true to this method.